 The Miracle of New Life and a Surrendered Life

-Israel is perpetually very much in the news.
-In a striking synthesis, notice at the beginning, the nation of Israel starts out with Sarah with Abraham, Rebecca with Isaac and Rachel with Jacob each barren.
-In the formative years of God’s love affair with His people, the Lord had to intervene with a miracle.
-It is as if God is preparing us for the miracle of the virgin birth.
+Israel is perpetually in the news.
+In a striking synthesis, it is interesting to note that the nation of Israel began with Sarah, the wife of Abraham, Rebecca, the wife of Isaac, and Rachel, the wife of Jacob all barren.
+The Lord had to intervene miraculously during these formative years of God’s love affair with His people.
+It is as though God was preparing for the miracle of the virgin birth.

-In much the same way, spiritual life is a miracle of God birthing new life in those that receive Him.
-It may not be too much of a stretch for us to see the miracle of awareness that we are not our own, but fullness of life comes from the Lord a fullness of life in Him.
-For it is He that works in us and through us for His good pleasure.
-There is the miracle of a surrendered life, bringing abundance and great joy.
-That is why the feedback returned from people that make the transition to mission service is, “I’m having the time of my life.”
+In much the same way, spiritual life is a miracle of God, as he births new life into those who receive Him.
+It may not be too much of a stretch for us to see the miracle of our awareness that we are not our own, but the Lord’s.
+For it is He who works in us and through us for His good pleasure.
+The miracle of a surrendered life brings abundance and great joy.

-Among the terms of completing a profile to find a compelling niche of service, we simply ask for honesty and transparency.
+When completing a profile to find a compelling niche for service, we simply ask for honesty and transparency.
 There are no wrong answers.
-A question is posed regarding your faith journey with the following choices:
+A question is posed regarding your faith journey and provides for the following responses:

-As we journey we find ourselves stepping through each phase and sometimes moving up and down the scale.
-Moving to Step 1 or Step 3 to Step 4 seem have the same dynamic.
-In each case it is a miracle—a work of the the Lord in our life, moving us from barrenness to fruitfulness.
-At one time, moving to Step 3 brings great joy until we realize in our journey there is more.
-At each stage our assignment is to spend time with the Lord making eye contact with Him, trusting Him with more and more of our time, talent, training and treasure.
+We find ourselves stepping through each of these phases in our journey, and sometimes we move up and down the scale.
+Moving to Step 1, or from Step 3 to Step 4, seems to have the same dynamic.
+In each case, it is a miracle—a work of the Lord in our lives, moving us from barrenness to fruitfulness.
+Moving to Step 3 brings great joy until we realize there is even more.
+At each stage, our assignment is to spend time with the Lord, making eye contact with Him, and trusting Him with more and more of our time, talent, training, and treasure.
 Where are you on this journey from desert to bloom?
 Here is a place to start.